Last Updated March 29, 2019

 Let me give you some methods on how to properly feed a malnourished dog.

-The first method is to increase the quantity of food that your dog is eating in a day.
+The first method is to increase the quantity of food that your dog eats in a day.

 For raw feeders, you should add more muscle meat to help put on the pounds, or you might also want to increase the overall percentage that you feed to your dog.